sebdah/dynamic-dynamodb/docs/granular_scaling.rst

 Granular Scaling
 ================

-The new granular scaling feature in Dynamic DynamoDB allows users to specify fine tuning for up-scaling read and write provisioning by using the new optional ``...-scale`` config options.
+The granular scaling feature in Dynamic DynamoDB allows users to specify fine tuning for up-scaling read and write provisioning by using the new optional ``...-scale`` config options.

 This new config is specified by providing a dictionary of key-value pairs.
 The keys are the scaling thresholds for whichever metric is being evaluated (in percent) and the values are scaling amounts in either ``units`` or ``percent`` depending on the config specified for the associated ``...-unit`` config option.

-If this new ``...-scale`` config option is not specified then the scaling amount will come from the associated ``...-with`` config option (NOTE: This only applies to the ``increase-consumed-reads-...`` options.
+If the ``...-scale`` config option is not specified then the scaling amount will come from the associated ``...-with`` config option (NOTE: This only applies to the ``increase-consumed-reads-...`` options.
 For the ``increase-throttled-by-...`` options, if the scale isn't specified then scaling based on these metrics will not occur).